 This article explains how to set up (configure) and run a workflow using inputs from a table.

-- To learn how to automate some of this setup step by using a JSON file (especially useful if you anticipate using much the same configurations many times), see Getting workflows up and running faster with a JSON file.
+- To learn how to automate some of this setup step by using a JSON file (especially useful if you anticipate using similar configurations many times), see Getting workflows up and running faster with a JSON file.

-- To learn how to configure additional cost-saving options in Terra, see Workflow setup: VM options.
+- To learn how to configure additional cost-saving options in Terra, see Workflow setup: virtual machine (VM) options.

 Workflow setup: Inputs overview

 To run a workflow on Terra, you need to specify all required workflow input variables.
 This article walks through the setup process when using inputs stored in the data table.

 To learn details of how to set up inputs with direct paths (the URL for the data file in the cloud), scroll down to the bottom of the article or click here.